From Zero to Bliss | How much sugar is in my glass of sparkling wine?

 A Vintage bubbly means that the grapes used are from just one year’s harvest.
 It’s not something that we do every year either—it’s reserved for particularly great years.
 With only 6.1 g/l of residual sugar (about 3.7 grams less than the Brut Rosé Non Vintage), this dry bubbly makes every day a special occasion.
 Between its salmon pink color, vibrant aromas of strawberries and cream, and flavors of raspberry jam, it’s hard to resist.

-Blanc de Blanc translated means ‘white from white’, so this is a bubbly made only from Chardonnay grapes.
+Blanc de Blancs translated means ‘white from white’, so this is a bubbly made only from Chardonnay grapes.
 As a Brut with only 6.4g/l of residual sugar, it is slightly more dry in style.
 Well-balanced with plenty of fruity aromas, this sparkling wine has a crisp freshness that really shines with food.
 Perfect for a sushi picnic in the park after a day spent at the beach.

 Graham Beck Brut = Brut 9.2 g/l RS